 The yellow perch fishery in Nelson Reservoir has been cyclic over the last 14 years due to drought and water fluctuations.
-In the early 1990s and in 2000 and 2002 the relative abundance of yellow perch was significantly reduced.
-However, since 2003 spring and summer rains and water retention improvements by the Bureau of Reclamation (BOR) have allowed water levels to flood shoreline vegetation and remain stable during crucial spawning and rearing periods.
+In the early 1990s and in 2000 and 2002 the relative abundance of yellow perch was significantly reduced due to severe drought conditions.
+However, since 2003 spring and summer rains have enabled water levels to flood shoreline vegetation and remain stable during crucial spawning and rearing periods (April-October), resulting in the highest yellow perch densities seen in Nelson (Table 16; Figure 14).

-In 2009, yellow perch numbers increased to their highest levels since 1991 and remained high in 2010 with 16 fish/net.
+In 2011, yellow perch densities were highest ever recorded with 37.1 fish/net.
 Currently, the population of adult yellow perch consists mostly of stock (5-7.9 in.) and quality (8.0-9.9 in.) sized fish.